pliumath/treenomial/README.md

 ## Overview

-The package **treenomial** is an application of polynomials that uniquely describe trees.
-It provides tools for tree analysis and comparison based on polynomials.
+The package **treenomial** is an application of polynomials that uniquely describe trees and a tree lattice that serves as a coordinate system for rooted binary trees.
+It provides tools for tree analysis and comparison based on polynomials and the tree lattice.
 The core functions are:

   - **`treeToPoly()`**: convert rooted unlabeled binary trees to tree distinguishing polynomials described with coefficient matrices

-  - **`polyToDistMat()`**: construct a distance matrix from multiple coefficient matrices using a distance measure
+  - **`treeToLattice()`**: construct rooted binary trees with branch lengths to the lattice representation

 For the mathematical description of the tree defining polynomial see: